PHOTOPEDAGOGY

 Post 16 resource:

-Searching for the miraculous: Investigating ways in which photographers have discovered the marvellous in the everyday
+Searching for the miraculous: How have photographers discovered the marvellous in the everyday?

 From Jon Nicholls, Thomas Tallis School